xSylar7/TASK-Django-M10-Forms/README.md

    - Add `action` to your `form` HTML tag equal to `{% url 'update-store-item' %}`
    - Add the `method` to your `form` HTML tag to be equal to `POST`
    - Add a `{% csrf_token %}` inside the `form` HTML tag, right before your `form` variable
+5. Test out that the update view works.
+6. Commit and push your code.

 ### Delete View